State Tax Filing Resources

 Household Employers

 Oregon allows and encourages household employers to file quarterly Forms OQ and 132 instead of the annual Forms OA-Domestic and 132-Domestic.
-This will allow for more accurate reporting of your payroll records and will reduce the risk of manual errors when transferring information from the Forms OQ and 132 to the annual domestic forms at the end of the year.
+This will allow for more accurate reporting of your payroll records and will reduce the risk of manual errors when transferring information from Forms OQ and 132 to the annual domestic forms at the end of the year.
 Household employers should register with Oregon as quarterly filers each year.

 Pennsylvania*